1966 anti-Igbo pogrom: Background

 The failure of the Ironsi regime to punish the army mutineers responsible for the January 1966 coup further exacerbated the situation.
 The May 1966 pogrom was carried out by rampaging mobs with the connivance of local government.
 The unprofessional attitude of some elements of the international press are also known to have added to the existing tension.
 J.D.F.
 Jones, the diplomatic correspondent of the Financial Times had on 17 January 1966 already predicted that the Northerners might "already have begun to take revenge for the death of their leader the Sardauna of Sokoto on the large number of Igbo who live in the North", which at the time they were not doing.
 This has been criticized as an irresponsible and for a journalist unprofessional, self-fulfilling prophecy which would lead the Northern elite to assume that the Financial Times was in possession of information that they were not aware of, and that the world expected the North to react in this way.
 Later tactics were engineered by Northern elites to provoke violence such as fabricated news stories submitted to radio Cotonou and relayed by the Hausa service of the BBC detailing exaggerated attacks against Northerners in the East, which led to the furious killings of Eastern Nigerians on 29 September 1966.

-According to British newspaper reports at the time, about 30,000 Igbo were killed in September 1966, while more conservative estimates put the casualties at between ten and thirty thousand for that month.
+According to British newspaper reports at the time, about 30,000 Igbo were killed in September 1966, while more conservative estimates put the casualties at a floor of 10,000 with as many as 30,000 for the month of September alone.
 This spree of killings carried on into early October and was carried out by civilians sometimes aided by army troops and swept the entire north.
 It has been described as the most painful and provocative incident leading to the Nigeria-Biafra War.